Chukwuma Nzeogwu: Arrest and imprisonment

 Following the announcement from Kaduna, and information that Nzeogwu was gathering forces to attack Lagos which was a huge possibility at the time, Commander of the Army, Maj.
 Gen. Aguiyi Ironsi sent emissaries led by a man Maj.
 Nzeogwu heavily respected, Lt.
 Col. Conrad Nwawo, to Kaduna to negotiate peace talks with Maj.
 Nzeogwu and a possible surrender.
 Maj.
 Nzeogwu set conditions which Gen. Ironsi agreed to.
 Aguyi Ironsi assumed power, and Nzeogwu was later arrested in Lagos on 18 January 1966 contrary to agreements earlier reached between Nzeogwu and Ironsi.
 He was held in Kirikiri Maximum Security Prison in Lagos.

 Reprisals and 1966 counter-coup

-The abortive January coup, led primarily by soldiers of the Igbo ethnic group and which caused the assassination of many northern politicians and military officers, resulted in inflammed ethnic tensions including reprisal attacks on the Igbo residents in northern Nigeria.
+The abortive January coup, led primarily by soldiers of the Igbo ethnic group and which caused the assassination of many northern politicians and military officers, resulted in inflamed ethnic tensions including reprisal attacks on the Igbo residents in northern Nigeria.
 The situation also led to a retaliatory coup by Northern soldiers in July 1966, and ultimately to the civil war.